Parent Code of Conduct

 - Abusive, threatening, profane or harassing communication, either in person, by e-mail or text/voicemail/phone or other written or verbal communication

 - Disruptive behavior that interferes or threatens to interfere with District operations, including the effective operation of a classroom, an employee’s office or duty station, a campus lobby, or school grounds, including sporting events, parking lots and car-pickup

-- Threatening to do bodily harm to a District employee, visitor, fellow parent/guardian or
+- Threatening to do bodily harm to a District employee, visitor, fellow parent/guardian or student

 - Threatening to damage the property of a District employee, visitor, fellow parent/guardian or student.

-- Damaging or destruction of school
+- Damaging or destruction of school property

 - Excessive unscheduled campus visits, e-mails, text/voicemail/phone messages or other written or oral